e-sycheung/stock-analysis/README.md

 Refactor or Not to Refactor?

 The final script accomplished the goals of the project.
 Although refactoring created efficiency, not every situation benefits from this process.
-In large integrated system, refactoring and improving one area can create adverse effect in another and break the system.
-Sometime the original script is needed so that the many cogwheels of the entire machine can run properly and effectively.
+In a large integrated system, refactoring and improving one area can create adverse effects in another and break the system.
+Sometimes the original script is needed so that the many cogwheels of the entire machine can run properly and effectively.

 For the stock analysis on the new data set, the data should be evaluated to ensure that format could still be processed by the script changes.
 The original and refactored script can be tested and edited to reveal the best approach for the desired output.